 With so many restrictions at not just UK airports but international ones too, from Mexico to Egypt, the laws and etiquette surrounding vaping and whether you can take e-liquid or even your device on a plane is a delicate situation.

 While you might think vaping e-cigarettes are safer than smoking (and you’re right on this front), based on no tobacco or combustion, different laws apply in the sky.
-We will cover whether you can take your e-cigarette on the plane in a future blog, but for now, let’s investigate everything about your vape juice.
+We will cover whether you can take your e-cigarette on the plane and investigate everything you need to know about carrying your vape juice in the luggage.
 Is it safe to take this on a plane?
 How do the restrictions differ between airlines, or is there a general rule throughout the UK?
 Failing to prepare is preparing to fail, after all, so let’s investigate before you reach airport security.

 What’s the General Rule About Taking E-Liquid on a Plane?

 Getting those air miles is great fun but equally important is ensuring you adhere to the UK and international laws.
 Rest assured e-liquid is allowed on a plane.
 Typically, whether it’s a bottle of your favourite perfume or deodorant, the maximum you can carry on a flight is 100ml.
 Therefore, the same applies to your favourite e-liquids.

 Whatever e-juice you like to top up in your device, whether that’s a fruity shortfill high in VG for your Sub-Ohm device, or a simple e-liquid high in PG for minimal clouds, follow standard procedure.
 That means getting your bottles (remember you can take more than one in your carry on luggage providing it’s under 100ml) and popping them in a clear plastic bag.
 Bear in mind it’s one bag per handheld luggage, which must not measure more than one litre in total.
 Your e-liquid must be included in this weight, along with any other liquid necessities such as cosmetic products.